What is a data dashboard?

 3. Know the right visualizations to use

-Different types of data require different dashboard visualizations to be most effective.
-For instance, use line graphs to show trends over time and bar charts to compare different categories.
+Different types of data call for different visualizations.
+Use line graphs to show trends over time, and bar charts to compare categories.
+Avoid overcrowded or complex visuals that can confuse users — keep visualizations simple and focused.

-Maintain simplicity and consistency in your dashboard design by using a consistent color scheme and layout to make the dashboard easy to navigate.
-Avoid clutter in your dashboard by focusing on essential data and minimizing unnecessary elements.
-A clean and consistent dashboard enhances user experience and guarantees that key data stands out.
+Use a consistent colour scheme and layout to make the dashboard easy to navigate.
+Minimize unnecessary elements and focus on essential data.
+A clean, consistent design improves the user experience and helps key data stand out.

 Common data dashboard mistakes to avoid